nguyenvanhoang7398/FANG/README.md

 ## Other resources
 * Relation filtering, Stance detection, Sentiment Classification models can be found [here](https://github.com/nguyenvanhoang7398/FANG-helper)
 * Social media retriever used to crawl unprocessed data, implemented by Kai Shu et al. can be found [here](https://github.com/KaiDMML/FakeNewsNet/)
+* The implementation of GraphSage from which this code was adapted can be found [here](https://github.com/twjiang/graphSAGE-pytorch)

 ## Cite
 Please cite our paper as below if you use this code in your work: